The BVAA Uxbridge SketchFest is back for its fourth year! Grab your pads of paper, pencils, and pens, for it’s SketchFest time!

 Here’s the plan.

 Sometime between September 1st and September 30th, head out to your favorite locations in Uxbridge.
 Make sketches of whatever catches your eye.
-Send them into us at email@example.com.
-Each person can send us up to two sketches.
+Send them into us at firstname.lastname@example.org.
+Each person can send us up to three sketches.
 Please have the last JPGs in to us by midnight on September 30th.
 Participation is completely FREE!

 We will make a virtual gallery of the sketches and also a YouTube virtual presentation!
 We’ll share all the beautiful artworks for the entire community to enjoy!